 There is no charge.
 Seriously.
 Our regular members give the money that funds the running of our church and Vicar.
 We do not receive central funds for this, nor do we pass a plate during the service.
-If you would like to give to the life and work of the church there are boxes near to the entrance and standing order forms at the back of church.
+If you would like to give to the life and work of the church there are boxes near to the entrance.

 What do you expect from me?

-We ask that you would show respect to those who are praying and singing and not talk other others during service.
+We ask that you would show respect to those who are praying and singing and not talk to others during service.

 What are you after?